weymann/OH3-MercedesMe-Drops/README.md

 Most common errors:

-- redirect url doesn't match: Double check if `callbackUrl` is really saved correctly in your Mercedes Benz Developer project
+- redirect URL doesn't match: Double check if `callbackUrl` is really saved correctly in your Mercedes Benz Developer project
 - scope failure: the requested scope doesn't match with the subscribed products.
     - Check [openHab configuration switches](#openhab-configuration)
     - apply changes if necessary and don't forget to save